Volkswagen: 1945–1948: British military intervention

-Ford representatives were equally critical.
-In March 1948, the British offered the Volkswagen company to Ford, free of charge.
-Henry Ford II, the son of Edsel Ford, travelled to West Germany for discussions.
-Heinz Nordhoff was also present, as well as Ernest Breech, chairman of the board for Ford.
+American Ford representatives were equally critical.
+In March 1948, the British offered the Volkswagen company to Ford free of charge.
+Henry Ford II, the son of Edsel Ford, traveled to West Germany for discussions.
+Heinz Nordhoff was also present, as well as Ernest Breech, Ford's chairman of the board.
 Henry Ford II looked to Breech for his opinion, and Breech said, "Mr. Ford, I don't think what we're being offered here is worth a damn!"
 Ford passed on the offer, leaving Volkswagen to rebuild itself under Nordhoff's leadership.